| How did Rudolf Steiner (1861-1925), as the main

 unite people of all races, of all nations and in this way bridges this

-differentiation, these differences, this abyss that exists between different
+differentiation, these differences, this abyss that exists between

 groups of people.
 Because that which are old racial points of view has